Tebay: Railways

 Tebay railway station was on the Lancaster and Carlisle Railway, which was built to link those two cities between 1844 and 1846, and which was absorbed by the London and North Western Railway in 1879.
 Tebay became an important junction for, in 1861, the Stainmore Railway, from Tebay-Kirkby Stephen-Barnard Castle and later becoming part of the North Eastern Railway, brought traffic from the east; it was closed in 1962.
 The A685 runs over much of its trackbed east from Tebay towards Kirkby Stephen.
-The Ingleton Branch Line of the Lancaster and Carlisle Railway connecting via the Midland Railway to Settle and Leeds, enters the main line at the south end of the Lune Gorge; it was built in the 1850s, and was last used for passengers in the winter 1962-63 as a relief to the main line.
+The Ingleton Branch Line of the Lancaster and Carlisle Railway connecting via the Midland Railway to Settle and Leeds, enters the main line at the south end of the Lune Gorge; it was built in the 1850s, and was last used for passengers in the winter 1962–63 as a relief to the main line.

 The railway companies provided much employment for local people and this brought about the construction of housing to accommodate the increased population.

-The village has had two railway accidents happen nearby.
-On 15 February 2004, four people were run over by a maintenance vehicle in the Tebay rail accident.
-Three years later, the Grayrigg rail crash happened on 23 February 2007 between Oxenholme and Tebay on the West Coast Main Line.
+There have been two railway accidents near the village: on 15 February 2004, four people were run over and killed by a maintenance vehicle in the Tebay rail accident; on 23 February 2007 the Grayrigg rail crash killed an elderly woman passenger between Oxenholme and Tebay on the West Coast Main Line.